-Night blindness (also called nyctalopia) is the inability to see well at night or in poor light.
-It is not a disease, but rather a symptom of an underlying disorder or problem, especially untreated nearsightedness.
+This condition, which your doctor will call nyctalopia, makes it hard to see well at night or in poor light.
+It isn’t a disease, but rather a symptom of another problem like untreated nearsightedness.

-Night blindness is due to a disorder of the cells in the retina that are responsible for vision in dim light.
-It has many causes, including:
+The problem comes from a disorder of the cells in your retina that allow you to see dim light.
+It has many causes:

 - Retinitis pigmentosa